Purple Line (Dubai Metro)

 The Purple Line is a proposed line of the Dubai Metro network in Dubai, United Arab Emirates.
-The purple line will run between Dubai International Airport to Al Maktoum International Airport, along Al Khail Road.
-Announced in 2007, construction of the line had not started yet as of February 2023, and news reports in July 2011 claimed that the line faces cancellation.
+The proposed line is to extend from Dubai International Airport to Al Maktoum International Airport, along Al Khail Road.
+The Purple Line proposal contains eight stations along its route.
+The line was first proposed in 2007.

-It will have about eight stations along its route, three with check-in facilities.
-However The Dubai Airports claimed that this was unfeasible as it did not pass through many localities.
-However they suggested opting for a "central terminal" similar to ones in the US where trains leave from inside the airport to the other airport with trains also leaving to the city.
-The RTA have taken this into consideration.

 Statistics

 The Purple line will be 49 km long and trains on this line will travel at an average speed of 110 kilometres per hour (68 mph).